vdhamer/Git-Crypt-Demo/README.md

 - The demo happens to mention GitHub.
 The principle should work with similar services like GitLabs and BitBucket.

 - If a user with access to the `Key` generates a binary version of the app for distribution, `Secret` is available unencrypted somewhere inside the app.
    So, if you *distribute* that version of the app, `Secret` can be extracted by anyone with enough skills and determination.
 So this approach assumes either *controlled* distribution of the fully functional version, or that the risks are simply acceptable.
 This limitation is unavoidable because the fully functional app itself by definition needs access to an unencrypted form of the `Secret`.
    For instance to convince an API to provide certain functionality.
-So even if you obfuscate `Secret` within the app, there is at least a brief moment in time where `Secret` can be seen in a debugger of by snooping network traffic.
+So even if you obfuscate `Secret` within the app, there is at least a brief moment where `Secret` can be seen in a debugger of by snooping network traffic.

 - There are undoubtedly alternative approaches that can meet the listed requirements.
 For example
 	- GitHub has a feature to store Secrets that are accessible only to contributors via Actions.
       In that approach `Secret` is not an integral part of the actual source code and is not subject to version-control.
 	- Using `.gitignore` to simply keep `Secret` out of the repository does *not* meet all the requirements.
       In particular, you will get a compile-time error if an expected file in the bundle is missing.

 ### How each requirement is addressed

 > 1. the app needs to contain a `Secret`

-This demo app contains a pair of text files named `Unsecret.txt` and `Secret.txt`. `Unsecret` contains "Hello, World!" and is never encrypted. `Secret.txt` would contain something worth protecting (here it merely contains the string "Hello, secret World!").
+This demo app contains a pair of text files named `Unsecret.txt` and `Secret.txt`.
+`Unsecret` contains "Hello, World!" and is never encrypted.
+`Secret.txt` would contain something worth protecting (here it merely contains the string "Hello, secret World!").
 The app displays "Hello, secret World!" if it can, but otherwise degrades to displaying "Hello, World!". :disappointed:

 > 2. the app's code is in a repository that includes an **encrypted** copy of `Secret`.

 The encryption is handled by `git-crypt`, which is configured via an entry in `.gitattributes` that says `Secret.txt filter=git-crypt diff=git-crypt`.
 This causes Secret.txt to get encrypted before it reaches the remote repo.
 And it gets automatically decrypted when it is pulled from a remote repo.

 > 3. This implies that there is a second secret.
 Let's call that the `Key`.

 `git-crypt`, after initialisation in your project directory, can be asked to export the key via `$ git-crypt export-key <path>`.

 If you choose `$ git-crypt export-key ../git-crypt-key`, `Key` can be shared across multiple projects, or multiple variants/branches of the project.
 And should still have the key if you delete your local directory and reinstall by cloning from the remote repository.

 > 4. The `Key` is not shared via the repository.

 If your `Key` is stored *in or below* your project directory, you need to prevent uploading to the repository by listing it in the Git `.gitignore` file.
 If `Key` is stored in a parent directory, you might want to list it anyway, just in case.

 > 5. **with** access to the `Key`, the app builds and runs with **full** functionality

 This is a matter of detecting that the file `Secret.txt` is not encrypted in your local file system, and using this to do whatever your software needs `Secret` for.
 The detection can rely on the fact that a file encrypted by `git-crypt` starts with a fixed 10 byte sequence (GITCRYPT with a leading and trailing zero byte).
-The swift demo app simply detects this by catching if the function call `String(contentsOfFile: filepath)` throws an error.
+The Swift demo app simply detects this by catching if the function call `String(contentsOfFile: filepath)` throws an error.

 > 6. **without** access to `Key`, the app builds and runs with **reduced** functionality

 The app needs to implement this custom logic.
 In this case it involves using `Unsecret.txt` instead of `Secret.txt`.
 Again, the fact that `Secret` is encrypted is done here by catching an exception thrown while converting the text to a Swift String.

 ### Running the demo

 To get a local copy up and running, use GitHub’s `Open with Xcode` feature, compile and run on a simulator or physical device (iPhone, iPad or Mac).
 Your local copy of the code will, by default, contain an **encrypted** version of `Secret.txt` (`cat Secret.txt` or view the file in XCode).
 When `Secret.txt` is encrypted, the app automatically switches tot using `Unsecret.txt` instead.

 ### Tips for integrating this into your app

 Setting up something similar from scratch is a bit cumbersome.
 Arguably because usage of both `.gitignore` and `git-crypt` are relatively error-prone.
 The complication lies in the fact that it is **very easy** to make a mistake, resulting in the uploading of an unencrypted version of whatever the `Secret` is.
 And Git makes it extremely difficult to remove all older versions of a specific file: Git just don't want you to deal with files, it deals with `commits` instead.
 So Git works hard to make things miserable for anyone who even thinks about (from Git's perspective) corrupting Git's archive of past commits.
 Another complication is that `.gitignore` needs to be set **before** you create the sensitive file.
 You can't set `.gitignore` and then replace a dummy version of `Secret.txt` by the real thing: if you do that, Git ignores that `.gitignore` rule and happily keeps pushing your key to the remote repo.

 So, as general advice:

 - Use a **dummy** secret until everything is set up.
   Then prove to yourself whether that `Secret` is indeed encrypted if you clone the repository without using the key.
   Then check that you can decrypt the dummy secret using your key.
   Then `lock` the repo again (you will regret it if you don't).
   Only insert your real `Secret` once you have proven that all this works.
-If you add your secret earlier while setting all this up, it is almost certain that `Secret` will end up unencrypted in your repository within some older commit, where it can be read by bots designed specifically to look for this kind of thing.
+  If you add your secret earlier while setting all this up, it is almost certain that `Secret` will end up unencrypted in your repository within some older commit, where it can be read by bots designed specifically for this kind of task.
 - Use the Git command line a lot.
 Its use can coexist with using the GUI for source management in Xcode:
 	- Use `git status` (on the command line).
 Use it a lot to detect general Git issues.
 	- Use `git-crypt status` (on the command line) even more when making changes to encryption setting or encrypted content.
 It can actually warn you about leaking unencrypted versions of the file you intended to only push in encrypted form.

 ### Stepwise instructions

 Normally having access to working source code should be enough to get you going.
-Unfortunately, this setup process involves some initialisation via the command line and some files that are typically done outside the source code.
+Unfortunately, this setup process involves some initialisation via the command line and some files that are often done outside the source code.

 So setting up your own project (in XCode) that uses `git-crypt` can be done as follows.
 Remember that the order of the steps is critical in some places (otherwise you end up with an unencrypted copy of `Secret.txt` in the repository or end up publishing your encryption key!):

 1. Create an **new project** in XCode.